-- At least one of these components must be either for budgeting and financial management, or workflow for creative production management (e.g., for internal project management and reviews/approvals).
+- At least one of those components must be for budgeting and financial management, or for creative production management (e.g., for internal project management and reviews/approvals).

-- Vendor has sufficient professional services to fulfill current and future customer demand during the next 12 months.
+- Vendor has sufficient professional services to fulfill customer demand during the next 12 months.

 - Vendor has at least enough cash to fund a year of operations at its current burn rate.

-Overall Viability (Business Unit, Financial, Strategy, Organization): In a market where there are many small vendors, viability is an important criterion, and it gets a High weighting.
+Overall Viability (Business Unit, Financial, Strategy, Organization): In a market with many small vendors, viability is an important criterion, and gets a High weighting.
 Subcriteria include overall financials (50%), MRM-related revenue (40%) and partner strategy (10%).
+(High)

 Sales Execution/Pricing: This refers to the ability of the vendor to provide global sales and distribution coverage of its MRM solution directly and/or through partnerships.
 Vendors must have experience selling MRM to the appropriate buying center (marketing and IT), and offer consistent and transparent pricing models and structures.
-Pricing structures that support large enterprises and SMBs, and both in-house and SaaS-based deployments, are also important.
-Although less important than product capability or the overall viability of the vendor, other criteria, such as the flexibility of deployment models (on-premises, hosted and on demand) and pricing, are important client considerations.
+Pricing structures that support large enterprises and SMBs, and in-house and SaaS-based deployments, are important.
+Although less important than product capability or the overall viability of the vendor, other criteria, such as the flexibility of deployment models (on-premises, hosted and on-demand) and pricing, are important client considerations.
 Subcriteria include flexibility in deployment models (75%) and pricing models (25%).
-This criterion receives a Standard weighting.
+(Medium)

-Market Responsiveness and Track Record: This is the assessment of the desire, expertise and organizational flexibility needed to address evolving customer requirements and articulate that insight back to the market, as well as create future MRM products in line with this change.
+Market Responsiveness and Track Record: This is the assessment of the desire, expertise and organizational flexibility needed to address evolving customer requirements and articulate that insight back to the market, as well as create MRM products in line with this change.
 The key evaluation criteria are the responsiveness of the vendor to the market, as well as of the market to a vendor and its solution, and the customer's experience working with that solution in its geography and industry.
-These criteria are given the third highest weighting, along with the customer experience.
+(High)

 Marketing Execution: This is the ability of the vendor to consistently generate market demand and awareness of its MRM solution through marketing programs and press visibility.
 The clarity, quality and creativity that go into this are just as important as the revenue assigned to generate new leads and reinforce/increase brand awareness.
 This evaluates the vendor's marketing strategy and execution to build recognition for the MRM solution in ways that gain traction for the MRM solution across geographies and industries.
-This criterion receives a Standard weighting.
+(Medium)

-Customer Experience: Assessment of this aspect evaluates the vendor's commitment to ensuring that each customer has ongoing success with its MRM deployment.
-Aspects considered include implementation services and partners, global technical support (direct and via partners), account management, user groups/panels, and customer communities.
+Customer Experience: We evaluate the vendor's commitment to ensuring that each customer has ongoing success with its MRM deployment.
+Aspects considered include implementation services and partners, global technical support (direct and via partners), account management, user groups/panels and customer communities.
 Each vendor must provide a sufficient number of recent references to prove the ongoing viability and acceptance of its product in the marketplace.
-This evaluation criterion takes into account customer ratings, reviews and evaluations of the vendor, its MRM solution (functionality, architecture, usability), implementation services, account management and ongoing customer support.
-This criterion receives the third highest rating, along with market responsiveness and track record.
+This evaluation criterion takes into account customer ratings, reviews and evaluations of the vendor's MRM solution (functionality, architecture, usability), implementation services, account management and ongoing customer support.
+(High)

 Operations: This criterion explores each vendor's ability to meet its goals and commitments.
 Factors include the quality of the organizational structure, such as skills, experiences, programs, systems and other vehicles, which enables the vendor to operate effectively and efficiently.
 This includes management experience and track record, and the depth of staff experience, specifically in the MRM market.
 The vendor must have sufficient professional services (in-house or through third-party business consultants and system integrators) to meet evolving customer requirements.
-Implementation and support are also relevant considerations during vendor evaluation, although they are less important than product capability and viability.
-This criterion receives the same weighting as sales execution/pricing (Standard).
+Implementation and support are relevant considerations during vendor evaluation, although they are less important than product capability and viability.
 Subcriteria include customer service and support (50%), and professional services (50%).
+(Medium)

 Marketing Strategy: The vendor's marketing strategy is critical to its ability to gain broader recognition for its MRM solutions.
-We assess the strategy's consistency, clarity and degree of associated differentiation in regard to the positioning of MRM internally and externally to the company, and in line with the company's overall vision and brand values.
-This criterion receives a Standard weighting.
+We assess the strategy's consistency, clarity and degree of associated differentiation with regard to the positioning of MRM internally and externally to the company, and in line with the company's overall vision and brand values.
+(Medium)

 Sales Strategy: The company's sales strategy is critical to market penetration and global expansion.
-We assess the go-to-market approach for selling the MRM product and services, both directly and through partnership networks globally.
-A diverse range of aspects, spanning strategic account management to industry expertise/targeting, is assessed.
-This criterion receives a Standard weighting.
+We assess the go-to-market approach for selling the MRM product and services, directly and through partnership networks globally.
+A diverse range of aspects spanning strategic account management to industry expertise/targeting is assessed.
+(Medium)

-Offering (Product) Strategy: Innovation and vision across the breadth and depth of product capabilities are critical to continue to meet the needs of a maturing market in the five competency areas of MRM.
-Therefore, this criterion also receives the highest weighting.
-Subcriteria include specific functionality and solution capabilities for planning and financial management (25%); creative production management (15%); marketing asset and content management (5%); marketing fulfillment (20%); measurement, reporting, dashboards, analysis and optimization (25%); and architecture (10%) — for example, openness, flexibility, usability and workflow.
+Offering (Product) Strategy: Innovation and vision across the breadth and depth of product capabilities are critical for the vendor to continue to meet the needs of a maturing market in the five competency areas of MRM.
+Subcriteria include specific functionality and solution capabilities for planning and financial management (25%); creative production management (15%); marketing asset and content management (5%); marketing fulfillment (25%); measurement, reporting, dashboards, analysis and optimization (20%); and architecture (10%) — for example, openness, flexibility, usability and workflow.
+(High)

-Vertical/Industry Strategy: Here, we evaluate the vendor's go-to-market strategy for industries, solution capabilities (product verticalization), industry templates and packaging, and plans for vertical industries.
-This criterion receives a Standard weighting.
+Vertical/Industry Strategy: We evaluate the vendor's go-to-market strategy for industries, solution capabilities (product verticalization), industry templates and packaging, and plans for vertical industries.
+(Medium)

-Innovation: Here, we assess the vendor's innovation in new and emerging areas of MRM, such as knowledge management, social networking, mobile connectivity, marketing mix optimization, scenario planning/forecasting and order management.
-This criterion receives a High weighting.
+Innovation: We assess the vendor's innovation in new and emerging areas of MRM, such as knowledge management, social networking, mobile connectivity, marketing mix optimization, scenario planning/forecasting and order management.
+(High)

 Geographic Strategy: This criterion assesses the vendor's global understanding of MRM requirements and its strategy and plans for geographical expansion, including marketing, sales, implementation and customer support.
-This criterion receives a Standard weighting.
+(Medium)